Koval's 3D Grapher

 - Fully integrated parametric plotting

 - Support for vector operations through the Math.js library

-- Customizable plot quality and animations
+- Customizable plot quality, color, and transparency

 - Intuitive and working mouse zoom and rotation mechanics